Computational Technologies for Fashion Recommendation: A Survey: Input, Evaluation and Dataset for Fashion Recommendaiton

 Input, evaluation, and dataset are important sections for empirical analysis in all algorithmic studies, including the study of fashion recommendation methods.
 In most papers reviewed above, the introduction of input, evaluation, and dataset can be found at the beginning of the experimental sections.
-As introduced above, there are a wide variety of fashion recommendation tasks, each focusing on specific technological or applicable problems, therefore, different supportive datasets, and evaluation settings are needed for experimental studies.
-The input for different models is varied due to the data limitation or different model designs.
-In this section, we specifically summarize these three important experimental settings based on existing work, hoping to provide instructions for readers to help with their own fashion recommendation studies.
+Because of the variety of fashion recommendation tasks, the input and evaluation settings are diverse applied in different literature.
+There have been also a large number of datasets proposed.
+In this section, we summarize these three important experimental settings based on existing work, hoping to provide instructions for readers to help with their own fashion recommendation studies.